rntsoma/mc346/README.md

-# mc346Haskell
+# mc346
-Exercises for learning the basics of Haskell, plus course challenge.
+Repo with exercises for learning the basics of Prolog and Haskell.
+Also included Prolog, Haskell and Python challenges from the course.